Nadeeshana-Lahiru/ArduinoLab/README.md

 ### How to Contribute

 1. Fork the repository
-2. Create a new branch

-   git checkout -b feature/YourFeature
+2. Create a new branch : git checkout -b feature/YourFeature

-3. Commit your changes

-   git commit -m "Add new feature"
+3. Commit your changes: git commit -m "Add new feature"

-4. Push to GitHub

-   git push origin feature/YourFeature
+4. Push to GitHub: git push origin feature/YourFeature
 5. Open a Pull Request

 ---